grafana/metrictank/GOVERNANCE.md

 Decisions are usually made by [lazy consensus](#consensus).
 If no consensus can be reached, the matter may be resolved by [majority](#majority-vote) vote.

+### Pull requests

+A pull request which proposes changes aligned with an approved technical decision does not require consensus.
+If a team member explicity objects to the changes a vote may be called.

 ### Governance changes

 Material changes to this document are discussed publicly in the *#metrictank-dev* channel in [slack](#how-do-i-reach-you-on-slack) or on the Metrictank [development mailing list][devlist].
 Any change requires a [supermajority](#supermajority-vote) in favor.

 ### Editorial changes

 Editorial changes are changes which fix spelling or grammar, update work affiliation, or similar; they update style or reflect an outside and obvious reality.
 They do not change the intention or meaning of anything in this document.
 They must be made via PR and accepted via [lazy consensus](#consensus).
+Editorial changes do not require the typical 14 day open voting period.
+A PR for an editorial change only needs to remain open for 5 days to achieve lazy consensus.

 ### Other matters